jschomay/monad-wang/README.md

 That's Monad-wang!
 ==============================

+Notes:
+- People who know me know I'm obsessed with functional languages
+- Lately I've been fascinated with monads
+  - Pinnacle of obscure functional programming concepts
+  - Really are fascinating in what they can do for your program

 ## Goals

-1. Give the slightest hint of what a monad looks like and what it does
+1. Give a taste of what monads look like and what they do
 2. Use a silly example to demonstrate a monad
 3. Blow your mind / make your brain hurt / confuse you / delight and amuse you

+Notes:
+- The traditional  monadic rite of passage is to present your own monad tutorial, so here I am adding to the universal canon of monad explanations

 ## Non-goals

-1. Satisfactorily explain monads
+1. Satisfactorily / accurately / completely explain monads
 2. Demonstrate understanding of monads
 3. Demonstrate understanding of anything